DhanJaya/dependency-audit/README.md

 ## How to Use the Tool

 ### Prerequisites
-- Java 21 must be installed.
+- Java 21 and Maven must be installed.

 ### Running the Tool
 You can either: